MartinPankraz/sap-hacker-in-a-day/student/README.md

 ## Lab prerequisites

 > [!IMPORTANT]
-> **A machine with local admin rights** is mandatory to download, install and run the required software.
+> **A machine (virtual or physical) with local admin rights** is mandatory to download, install and run the required software.

 - **Azure Subscription**: If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/).
 - **Setup a phishing simulation tool** of your choice.
 Following screenshots and video references refer to Evilginx3.